amitu314/githubCredScanner/ReadMe.md

-`` This script will work for check sensitive credentials in repositories inside an organization Account. `` Sensitive information this script would check
+`` This script will work for check sensitive credentials in repositories inside an organization or individual user Account. ``
+Sensitive information this script would check

 - Azure Storage Key